crossfireup/study/kali/readme.md

 # rules
   * no harm
-  * defiine and honor boundaries
+  * define and honor boundaries
   * consider contermeasures only after haking is complete
   * get agreement in advance
   * document everything

 # start postgres db